-DRESSAGE NATIONAL FEI DESCRIPTION JACKETS/TAILCOATS Hunting dress or uniform of a riding club Tweed jackets may be worn at short format 3 and below.
-A tailcoat may be worn at 4 and 3 (Short or Long format) but not encourage at 2 and 1 Hunting dress or uniform of a riding club.
-Tweed jackets may be worn at short format 3 and below.
-A tailcoats may be worn at 3 and 4 (Short or Long format) but not encouraged for 1 and 2 Jackets may black, dark blue, hunting green or other dark colours.
-Tweed colouring can be earthy tones in grey, blue, brown, green.
-Tailcoats may be black, dark blue.
+(Short or Long format) but not encouraged at 2 and 1 4 (Short or Long format) but not encouraged for 1 and 2 Tailcoats may be black, dark blue.
 Modest accents and piping allowed.
 Stock or Tie White, off white or same colour as jacket.
 Choker collar may be worn.
 White, off white or same colour as jacket.
 Shirt White or coloured with white collar White Long or short sleeves (if allowed to ride without jacket.)
 Gloves Compulsory Compulsory White, Black or discreet colour.
 Boots As per Art: 655-4 Long riding boots (or short boots with matching full grain smooth leather chaps); Jodphur Boots may be worn at CCN1 and below.
 Long riding boots (or short boots with matching full grain smooth leather chaps); Black, Brown or Black with brown top.
-Breeches White, fawn, cream 3S and below can wear beige White, fawn, cream

-Pony Club uniform Allowed from CCN105 and below.
+Breeches White, fawn, cream 3S and below can wear beige White, fawn, cream Pony Club uniform Allowed from CCN105 and below.

-- 5.1.
-Civilian compulsory except as indicated in 5.2 & 5.3 below: hunting dress or uniform of a riding club, white shirt and tie, gloves, white, fawn or cream breeches, boots, protective headgear and spurs (in accordance with Para.
-3 above). - 5.2.
-Classes below CCN4-S Level, Athletes if they wish may wear a tweed jacket with fawn or beige breeches and black or brown boots. - 5.3.
-At CCN2-S/L or below level, the wearing of a tailcoat is not encouraged. - 5.2.
-Members of armed and police forces, members and employees of military establishments and national studs compulsory: service dress and gloves, regulation headgear and spurs (in accordance with Para.
-3 above). - 5.3.
-Contravening the Civilian dress code, other than the compulsory wearing of Protective Headgear (see 1. above), will incur a two (2) point penalty. - 6.
-Cross Country Test Light-weight clothing is appropriate for this test.
+- 5.2.
+Members of armed and police forces, members and employees of military establishments and national studs compulsory: service dress and gloves, protective headgear (in accordance with Para 1 above) - 5.3.
+Contravening the Civilian dress code, other than the compulsory wearing of Protective Headgear (see 1. above), will incur a two (2) point penalty.

+6. Cross Country Test

+Light-weight clothing is appropriate for this test.
 Protective headgear, in accordance with Para.
-1 above, and boots must be worn. - 6.1.
-Body protectors or safety vests must be worn.
-The mandatory minimum standards for body protectors are BETA 2009 Level 3 (EN13158) or BETA 2018 Level 3 (EN13158) or ASTM F1937. will be introduced in 2020. - 6.2.
+1 above, and boots must be worn.

+- 6.1.
+Body protectors must be worn Including when cross country schooling.
+The mandatory minimum standards for body protectors are BETA 2009 Level 3 (EN13158) or BETA 2018 Level 3 (EN13158) or ASTM F1937. - 6.2.
 Spurs are optional; if used, they must be in accordance with Article 655.3 above. - 6.3.
 Inflatable / Air Jackets: If an Athlete chooses to wear an airbag style body protector, it must be worn over a permitted body protector.